 11:15 a.m.–12:00 p.m.

 Professor Ono will speak about how university life is not always “just a walk in the park.”
 Students, faculty, and staff all have their own unique mental health struggles, and isolation during the active period of the COVID pandemic introduced added stress that has worsened these pressures.
 In this presentation, he will share how his own experience facing mental health challenges as a student and a young academic led him to speak up in an effort to break the stigma and shame around mental health issues.
 That stigma has been one of the most significant barriers that keeps people from getting help.
 Professor Ono will speak about his efforts as a university president to create programs and devote significant resources to provide that help.
 He also emphasizes the importance of universities’ focus on equity, diversity, inclusion and anti-racism as a formidable and essential strength in supporting the mental health of our university communities.
 Calling on all of us to help break down the stigma of mental illness, Professor Ono offers a persuasive message of hope, and sets the stage for the following speakers to share their work and experience.

-Santa Ono, President & Vice-Chancellor, The University of British Columbia
+Santa Ono, President, University of Michigan

 Mental Health and the Community: New York Public Library Lessons Learned